Robyn Benincasa

 Biography

 She founded the Project Athena Foundation after two hip replacements forced her to rebuild her own athletic life, and was named a 2014 CNN Hero for it.
-The reason she keeps being booked into senior leadership rooms is the combination of operational credibility, a published framework, and a delivery style that translates extreme-environment experience into board-level lessons without slipping into motivational performance.
+She describes the payoff of all this as human synergy, the effect of a connected team reaching a goal no group of individuals could reach alone.
+That is what keeps her being booked into senior leadership rooms: operational credibility, a published framework, and a delivery that translates extreme conditions into board-level lessons without tipping into motivational performance.

 Key speaking topics